chisui/dakka/thesis/main.md

 in the source directory.

+## Architecture overview

+The architectre consists of Three parts:

+1. A way to define actors
+2. A way to define an actors behavior.
+This is done by creating a custom `ActorContext` monad.
+3. A way to run a actor system.
+This is done by evaluating the `ActorContext` monad by translating their actions to Cloud Haskell terms.

 ## Actor

+Actors in the traditional actor model may only perform one of three actions in response to recieving a message:

+1. send a finite number of messages to other actors.
+2. create a finite number of new actors.
+3. designate the behavior to be used for the next message it receives.

+Since akka is not written in a pure functional language each actor can also invoke any other piece of code.
+This implicit capabillity very useful for defining realworld systems.
+So we have to provide ways to doing something like this as well if we want to use this framework in a realworld situation.
+Invoking any piece of code also includes managing the actor system itself.
+For example stopping it all together, which also turns out to be very useful.

 We need a way to identify specific actors at compile time to be able to reason about them.
 The best way to do so is by defining types for actors.
 Since Actors have a state this state type will be the type we will identify the actor with.
 We could have chosen the message type but the state type seems more descriptive.